ssuksawat/spointer-md/README.md

 Note:
 - The purpose of making this app is purely to play around with Angular Material.
 If you like it, feel free to clone it and run on your own Node server, as the Demo link runs on very limited capacity.
+- Use Chrome or other evergreen browsers for best results